Mun Charn Wong

 Mun Charn Wong (Chinese: 黃門贊; January 24, 1918 – September 17, 2002) was an American businessman.
-Wong served in the U.S. Air Force during World War II along with his friend, Wah Kau Kong, the first Chinese American fighter pilot.
+Wong served in the U.S. Army Air Force during World War II along with his friend, Wah Kau Kong, the first Chinese American fighter pilot.
 He played football on the Air Force team and was a noted quarterback.
 After the war, Wong became a successful life insurance executive for the Transamerica Corporation.
 In 1989, the company recognized him as a "Legend of Transamerica", the highest honor awarded by the company.

 Wong was active in his community, serving as president of several Chinese cultural organizations and on the board of the Cerebral Palsy Association.
 In his free time, Wong enjoyed playing with celebrity golfers, and his amateur team won the 1987 U.S. Open Preview Pro Am golf tournament with the help of Larry Ziegler.
 Throughout the years, Wong kept Kong's memory alive, publishing an educational booklet, working with U.S. Senator Daniel Akaka to educate the public, participating in a television program about Kong on KHON-TV, and giving interviews to historians.
 To preserve Kong's memory, Wong helped establish the Wah Kau Kong Memorial Award Scholarship in Aerospace Studies at the University of Hawaii.

 Early life

 Mun Charn Wong was born in Honolulu, Hawaii on January 24, 1918.
 He was raised on the island of Oahu along with four brothers and two sisters.
 Wong attended Ka'ahumanu Elementary School and Washington Intermediate School, and graduated from McKinley High School in 1936.
-He studied chemistry at the University of Hawaii and was a member of the university chapter of the ROTC and the Hawaii National Guard.
+He studied chemistry at the University of Hawaiʻi and was a member of the university chapter of the ROTC and the Hawaii National Guard.
 Wong graduated from UH in 1940 with a Bachelor of Science degree.